-If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.
+If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will grow by 13 percent by 2028.

-There are a few reasons why these jobs are increasing so fast.
-One is homeowners tapping into government rebates to install more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot home market and a home shortage that’s driven an increase in new construction residences.
+There are a couple of reasons why these careers are growing so fast.
+One is homeowners taking advantage of government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+In conclusion, there’s the red-hot real estate market and a home shortage that’s driven a boost in new construction homes.

-One of the top needed careers is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+One of the top needed jobs is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to receive.

-A HVAC technician is a person who services, installs and maintains heating and cooling systems.
+An HVAC technician is someone who services, installs and maintains heating and cooling equipment.
 Most assist both homeowners and business owners.
-And, most important, you’ll be skilled in:
+And, most important, you’ll be skilled with:

 - Air conditioners